hygieia/hygieia-scm-subversion-collector/src/docs/README.md

    requisite reports are clean.
 2. Ensure that any references in the project's documentation that specify a version point to the release candidate version that we wish to create.
+3. Checkout yourself onto a release branch either in your fork or upstream.
+We generally suggest that you name the branch the version that you intend to use for the release.
+4. Upversion the pom.xml file to the version that you wish to create, ensuring that no `-SNAPSHOT` suffix is present.
+You can either do this manually or using the `maven-versions-plugin` by running `mvn -DnewVersion=<theVersionYouWishToSet> -DgenerateBackupPoms=false versions:set`.
-3. Generate the release notes using the `maven-release-plugin`.
-Run `mvn clean changes:announcement-generate`.
+5. Generate the release notes using the `maven-release-plugin`.
+   * Backup the `RELEASE-NOTES.txt` because the following command will overwrite it.
+We suggest you append the old release notes to the end of the newly generated `RELEASE-NOTES.txt` file.
+   * Run `mvn -Prelease-notes clean changes:announcement-generate`.
+6. Ensure that everything above is committed to your release branch.